 How To Drive Online Sales: The 7 Key Factors

-Since the e-commerce boom, there have been plenty of studies about the most important elements of selling online.
-Below, we’ve picked the 7 factors that have consistently proven to significantly impact online sales.
+Since the e-commerce boom, plenty have been studied about the most important online selling elements.
+Below, we’ve picked the 7 factors that have consistently proven to impact online sales significantly.
 If you want to know how to drive online sales, these are the areas you want to focus on.

 1. Targeted Advertising

-The online ad market is controlled by a few big players.
+A few big players control the online ad market.
 That’s where you want to focus to drive online sales.
-Choosing platforms will also depend on where your target audience is most likely to spend their time.
+Choosing platforms will also depend on where your target audience will most likely spend their time.
 We’ll elaborate below.

-If you are looking to target your audience by age, relationship status, location, interests, or just about anything, it’s likely that Facebook Ads will be your friend.
-The social media giant has amassed a huge amount of data from its users and thus can show highly targeted ads.
+If you are looking for how to optimize your Facebook ads and make Facebook your friend, one effective way is to target your audience by age, relationship status, location, interests, or just about anything specific enough to your ideal persona.
+The social media giant has amassed a huge amount of user data and thus can show highly targeted ads.

 Plenty of eCommerce sites use Facebook to drive online sales.
 When ads are so specifically targeted, conversion rates from your campaign are high.
-Advertising on Facebook is also quite cheap and will give you returns that make the marketing costs negligible.
+Advertising on Facebook is also quite cheap and will give you returns, making the marketing costs negligible.

 Since Facebook bought Instagram, the site has also been integrated into Facebook’s targeted ads ecosystem.
-If you run ad campaigns on Facebook, you can choose to run the same campaign on Instagram as well.
+If you run ad campaigns on Facebook, you can also choose to run the same campaign on Instagram.
 Instagram is particularly suitable if you’re targeting young, tech-savvy audiences.

 There are a few things to note about driving online sales through Instagram.
 For the platform, influencer marketing has become a powerful tool.
-Popular creators with millions of followers are often happy to endorse your brand for a fee.
-Influencer marketing has, in recent times, become one of the most powerful ways to advertise on social media.
+Popular creators with millions of followers often happily endorse your brand for a fee.
+Influencer marketing has recently become one of the most powerful ways to advertise on social media.

 Google Ads is the more expensive option, but it can also be the most successful if you use it along with Google Ads API in the right way.
 Advertising on Google can give you great returns for your target keyword.
 The question you want to ask yourself before advertising is – Will my target audience go looking for the product category I’m selling on search?